How the U.S. plans to starve Russia's 'war machine' -Treasury's Adeyemo to Reuters | Headlines

 Adeyemo said the United States and its European allies will target Russian military supply chains to deny access to key components - "things that are important to building their tanks, to supplying missiles and making sure that they have fewer resources" to fight the war in Ukraine but also to project power in the future.
 "I think the impact will be immediate in the same way the impact on the economy has been immediate" from prior sanctions, Adeyemo said.
 Russia's economy is headed for a 10% contraction this year and inflation is approaching 20%, U.S. officials estimate.

-He declined to say whether a new list of sanctions on Russian state-owned enterprises expected on Thursday would include suppliers of components to the defense industry.
-White House Economic Council director Brian Deese said on Wednesday that the Biden administration's latest sanctions package would ban transactions with Russian state defense giants United Aircraft Corp, the maker of Sukhoi and MiG fighter jets, and United Shipbuilding Corp.
+The Treasury later on Thursday put Russian diamond miner Alrosa on its sanctions blacklist https://home.treasury.gov/news/press-releases/jy0707, while the U.S. State Department did the same for United Shipbuilding Corp, a state firm building naval ships and submarines and its subsidiaries and board members.
+White House Economic Council director Brian Deese said on Wednesday that the Biden administration also would ban transactions with United Aircraft Corp, the maker of Sukhoi and MiG fighter jets -- planes that are also flown by U.S. allies including some NATO members.

 Adeyemo said Russia's defense sector since 2014 has set up front companies to acquire critical supplies and materials to build up Moscow's military.
 A number of these firms were targeted by sanctions https://home.treasury.gov/news/press-releases/jy0677 last month.
 ROUBLE SUPPORT DRAINS WAR FUNDS